8th August, 2024

 28th November, 2012

 The planned expeditions section giving details on the planned 2013 trips had been updated.
 In brief: the Tibesti & Ennedi trip to Chad will be postponed at least till the autumn, as I have received conflicting reports on the viability of the trip (however we do have the required minimum number of people who expressed interest).
+The expedition to Jebel Uweinat from Sudan will go ahead in March, I will be sending out a detailed email to all who expresed interest in the coming weeks.
 A new expediion is announced to the Tassili N'Ajjer in October.
 The planned helicopter supported and trekking exeditions to the Upper Brandberg in Namibia will proceed as planned in June.

 NOTE: The rule dating back to September 2010 mandating a 'security' escort still applies in Egypt, requiring all desert trips to be accompanied by one or two vehicles filled with four policemen and a driver - naturally for an exorbitant price - in addition to the already expensive and useless army officer.
 This is a blatant rip-off (giving a new meaning to "protection money"), not to mention the hassle factor, I am not willing to endorse this in any way, as long as this practice is in place I will not organise any trips to the Gilf Kebir or Jebel Uweinat originatng from Egypt.